flowr-analysis/vscode-flowr/README.md

 ```
 npm ci
 ```

+Note that this does not install [R](https://www.r-project.org/), which is also not strictly required for development, but obviously highly encouraged.

 Opening the cloned repository in Visual Studio Code allows using the [existing launch configurations](https://github.com/Code-Inspect/vscode-flowr/blob/main/.vscode/launch.json) which can launch Visual Studio Code with the extension enabled.
 To use them, open the Run and Debug view and press the Run button at the top, or use the <kbd>F5</kbd> shortcut to start debugging.